trevanhetzel/wp-theme-starter/README.md

 ## Starter theme

 My starter WordPress theme.
-Using Gulp, Browserify, NPM (for dependencies available) and Sass.
+Using Webpack (for JS), Gulp (for CSS and to run Webpack easily) Yarn (for dependencies available) and Sass.

 ### Favicons